bkonkle/nakago/website/docs/tutorial.md

 This is okay - you don't have to have a properly configured auth provider to run the integration tests for your app.
 You can use the "unverified" `AuthState` variant during integration testing, and skip the rest of this section.

-If you *do* have a valid OAuth2 provider, then you'll want to create a `config/local.toml` file and set the following property in it:
+If you *do* have a valid OAuth2 provider, then you'll want to create a `config.local.toml` file and set the following property in it:

 ```toml
 [auth]